-Yellowdig is a conversation platform that can be linked from a Blackboard course to form a private class community.
+Yellowdig is a conversation platform that can be linked from a Brightspace course to form a private class community.
 Yellowdig communities are designed to make it easy to post, comment, share media, and respond to each others’ posts following the conventions of social media apps that students are familiar with.

-Blackboard Discussion Board vs Yellowdig
+Brightspace Discussion Board vs Yellowdig

-Add Yellowdig to your Blackboard Course
+Add Yellowdig to your Brightspace Course

-Create Student Groups
+Create Yellowdig Student Groups

-- Navigate to Settings → Groups.
+- In Yellowdig, navigate to Settings → Groups.

 - Set the “Groups Enabled” slider to ON.

-- Under “Group Count”, specify how many groups you want in your Community.
-Community Members will be sorted evenly between these groups, though you can manually re-sort Members after the initial sorting.
+- Under “Group Count”, specify how many groups you want in your community.
+Community members will be sorted evenly between these groups, though you can manually re-sort members after the initial sorting.
 Community Facilitators will not be partitioned into groups.

-- For large classes you may want to turn the Public Visibility slider to “OFF” to prevent confusion, but if you do want students to see and interact with other groups, set the Public Visibility slider to “ON.”
+- For large classes, you may want to turn the Public Visibility slider to “OFF” to prevent confusion, but if you do want students to see and interact with other groups, set the Public Visibility slider to “ON.”

 How Points Work